kapsitis/math/src/site/problembase/lv-amo-2022b/content-en.md

 Let's express the mass of all the figures in "arrow units".
 From the balance (c), we conclude that the mass of the circle is four arrows.
-Consequently, the left side of scales (b) equals to six arrows that weigh as much as three squares.
+Consequently, the left side of balance (b) equals to six arrows that weigh as much as three squares.
 So the mass of one square is two arrows.

-Next, consider scales (a).
-By replacing the circle with four arrows and each square with two arrows, we get that the mass of the pentagon and four arrows is ten arrows.
-So the mass of the pentagon is equal to six arrows.
+Next, consider balance (a).
+By replacing the circle with four arrows and each square with two arrows, we get that the mass of the pentagon plus four arrows is ten arrows.
+So the mass of the pentagon alone is six arrows.

 # <lo-sample/> LV.AMO.2022B.5.5